-Market participants will have up to 24 months from 1 December 2014 to comply with the new disclosure and governance requirements.
+Market participants have up to 24 months from 1 December 2014 to comply with the new disclosure and governance requirements.
 For example:

-- Continuous issuers – such as managed funds issuers or non-bank deposit takers – will have a two year transition period in which they can continue to offer and allot securities under the Securities Act 1978.
+- Continuous issuers – such as managed funds issuers or non-bank deposit takers – have a two year transition period in which they can continue to offer and allot securities under the Securities Act 1978.

 - New one-off issues – such as initial public offerings or corporate debt offers – can still be made under the Securities Act 1978 if the prospectus is registered before December 2015 and the allotment completed within the two year transition period.

 - But, new KiwiSaver schemes and superannuation schemes must register under the FMC Act and immediately comply with the new regime.

 - Existing providers of discretionary investment management services have until December 2015 to be licensed (but must have put in a licensing application or have updated their adviser business statement by 1 June 2015).

 - There is transitional relief for licensed derivatives issuers of between 6 and 12 months from new disclosure, financial adviser, and client funds handling requirements (with some additional short-term relief while licence applications received before December 2014 are being processed).

 - A prescribed period has been provided to allow old “wholesale offers” exemptions to be relied on for a further six months.